Meenachil Kartha: The Havoc

 Ramayyan started conquering the kingdoms of Central and Northern Travancore one by one during the 18th century and the members of the Meenachil ruling clan was put to face an impending disaster.
-After breaking the backbone of the Southern Travancore aristocracy by exterminating the most powerful clans such as the Ettuveedans and the members of Venad royal family who identified most strongly with the Illathu Nair nobility (the Thampis), Marthanda Varma under the influence of his Iyer mentor wreaked havoc on smaller principalities such as Thekkumkur, Vadakkumkur, Kayamkulametc., ably supported by his Tamil allies.
+After breaking the backbone of the Southern Travancore aristocracy by exterminating the most powerful clans such as the Ettuveettil Pillai's and the members of Venad royal family who identified most strongly with the Illam Nair nobility (the Thampis), Marthanda Varma under the influence of his Iyer mentor wreaked havoc on smaller principalities such as Thekkumkur, Vadakkumkur, Kayamkulametc., ably supported by his Tamil allies.
 Many of the ruling dynasties were exterminated within a few days without any trace.